 This is the same rule that applies to the phrase “an hour or a hour” in writing.
 You must understand the grammar rules around consonant sounds and vowel sounds in order to choose between “a” & “an” correctly.
 Just like with the difference between in and within, spelling is very important.

 - A Unique – Unique is preceded by the article “a” because the first syllable of “unique” has a consonant sound.
 Although unique starts beings with a vowel, it is pronounced as if it were spelled “yoo-nique” (consonant sound).
+There are also words with w as a vowel to be aware of.

 - An Unique – You may often see this in writing and hear it in conversation, but using “an” before unique is grammatically incorrect.
 Words starting with consonant sounds are preceded by “an”.